AndrewTrepagnier/ML-POTENTIALS/README.md

         .       .           .
         52     1          4.0887810494581123     5.4317594751390095    15.0272327985735377

-        """

-   - The dump_parser opens all of the dump files within the folder and parses through the files to save the following data:
+The dump_parser opens all of the dump files within the folder and parses through the files to save the following data:
    - number of atoms in the simulation(in the example above, 52)
    - a vector of the coordinate positions of all atoms within that simulation snapshot(item)
    - energy for each snapshot(what the network will be predicting)
-   - positions = [x0, y0, z0;
-                   x1, y1, z1;
-                     ...;
-                     x51, y51, z51]
    - Then a distance matrix is generated that describes the radial displacement between atom i and atom j = 1 through 51.
 Since the displacement between i = j will always be zero(since it is the same atom), this instance is skipped.
 This matrix can be visualized as such, where element[i][j] indicates the euclidean distance between atom i and atom j:

-   -
                     atom0   atom1   atom2   ....

             atom0   i=j=None  [0][1]  [0][2]